haddjs/nadirhadd-cms/.github/pull_request_template.md

 <!-- Provide a brief description of the changes -->

-- Added dashboard UI including Personal, Projects, and Experiences sections.
+- Added 'Projects' page alongside with the UI

 ## 🛠️ Changes